 In Fatal Euphoria, Karen Copeland’s fifth novel in the Ottawa Valley Mysteries series, the murder of a drug dealer initially leads Detective Joe Gallagher and his partner, Detective Fiona Barrows, to Montréal to find the killer.
 However, the investigation moves closer to home when an orthopedic surgeon disappears, and soon after his patients are targeted by fentanyl-tainted drugs.
 In their race to find the person responsible before more patients die, they discover a connection between the mysteries, one involving greed, resentment, and drug trafficking.

 Book 4 in the Ottawa Valley Mysteries

-Beyond the Trees is now available at the Ottawa Public Library and in paperback and E-book formats on Amazon.
+For those with an interest in conservation, Beyond the Trees, which involves environmental crimes as well as murder, is now available at the Ottawa Public Library and in paperback and E-book formats on Amazon.

 In Beyond the Trees, Karen Copeland’s fourth novel in the Ottawa Valley Mysteries series, the discovery of a body proves too close for comfort for Detective Joe Gallagher.
 The finding leads Joe and his partner, Fiona Barrows, on an investigation of the murder of an admired conservation biologist and brings into question the activities of environmentalists in Ontario and Québec.
 When two women mysteriously disappear shortly after the discovery of the murder victim, Joe and Fiona’s investigation becomes so complicated that it is hard for them to see the forest for the trees.